 f.
 Audience - proposals will be considered for their potential to attract new and diverse audiences or to encourage audience development

 g.
 Diversity - proposals will be considered in terms of the diversity of perspectives they can bring from practitioners of varying cultural backgrounds and career stages

 h.
 External Connections - proposals will be considered in terms of the possible connections they can bring to local and regional cultural events

 Spaces in the programme are very limited and high quality projects may still be declined for various programming reasons.

 You should always apply in your own words and be as clear and concise as possible.
 Below are some suggestions for length and content.

 1. A completed cover sheet (editable word doc form).

 2. Outline of the physical specifics of the proposed project and how you intend to address the space.
-As there is more than one space available, please indicate how much and what kind of space your project will need.
-Also indicate any special requirements, equipment or technical support.
+Also indicate any special requirements, equipment or technical support you may need.
 It may help to address the gallery floorplan.
 1-2 pages (more if needed)

 3. Brief description of the projects formal/ conceptual/ historical/ political/ philosophical explorations.
 200-400 words, maximum 1 page (A4)

 4. Concept sketches / images of works in progress / photos of previous work that are strongly relevant to your proposed project.
 Where possible choose images that will give the panel a realistic sense of what your planned exhibition is likely to involve.
 Label the works with size medium and date, also make sure you label works in progress and studio shots.
 3-4 images (no more than 10).